 If after going vegan or transitioning to a mostly plant-based diet, bloating persists or discomfort is felt, this may not be normal and a doctor may need to be consulted.

 As noted above, it’s normal to have some amount of gas buildup in the GI tract.
-Higher fibre diets may lead to more gas production.
+Higher fiber diets may lead to more gas production.

 Also, vegan diets may be higher in total volume.
 Plant-based diets may offer fewer calories per bite and therefore many vegans find they need to consume larger volumes of food to meet energy needs.
 This larger volume of food has to travel through the GI tract and may lead to bloating and/ or distention.